-Matthew Phelps Claims Cold Medicine Defense In Wife’s Murder: His Name Not Mentioned In Wife’s Obituary
+Matthew Phelps Claims Cold Medicine Defense In Wife’s Murder, His Name Not Mentioned In Wife’s Obituary

-The man who made a chilling 911 call telling the operator in a groggy-like voice that he just woke up to find his wife in a pool of blood but doesn’t remember what happened is in jail facing a murder charge today.
-He also said to that operator that there’s a knife on the bed and he thinks he may have done this.
+The man who made a chilling 911 call telling the operator in a groggy-like voice that he just woke up to find his wife in a pool of blood, and he doesn’t remember what happened, is in jail facing a murder charge today.
+He also said to that operator that there’s a knife on the bed, and he thinks he may have done this.
 He then elaborates by saying he took too much cold medicine the night before.

-This case has gained national attention after such a tragic ending to a seemingly happy Raleigh, North Carolina, couple, from the preliminary accounts.
-This newlywed husband is studying to be a pastor and his bride of less than a year was a Sunday school teacher.
+This case has gained national attention after such a tragic ending to a seemingly happy Raleigh, North Carolina, couple.
+This newlywed husband is studying to be a pastor, and his bride of less than a year was a Sunday School teacher.
 What happened to Matthew and Lauren Phelps in their bedroom during the wee hours of the morning on Friday?

 Lauren Phelps, 29, was laid to rest on Monday.
-Her printed obituary made no mention of her husband Matthew Phelps and she was listed under her maiden name, Lauren Ashley Nicole Hugelmaier, reports WRAL.com.
-Her obituary also said that she worked as an auditor at Quintiles and she was a graduate of Appalachian State University.
+Her printed obituary made no mention of her husband Matthew Phelps, and she was listed under her maiden name, Lauren Ashley Nicole Hugelmaier, reports WRAL.com.
+Her obituary also said that she worked as an auditor at Quintiles, and she was a graduate of Appalachian State University.

 In this somewhat long 911 call, the operator learns that the man had taken too much cough medicine before he went to bed.
-He tells the person on the other end of this 911 call that he had a dream, he thought it was a dream, but when he woke up his wife was really dead.
-Phelps said on the 911 call,
+He tells the person on the other end of this 911 call that he had what he thought was a dream, but when he woke up, his wife was really dead.

 “I had a dream, and then I turn on the lights and she’s dead on the floor.
 I have blood all over me, and there’s a bloody knife on the bed, and I think I did it.”

 Phelps is heard sobbing on this 911 call, reports WRAL.com.
-He tells the operator,

 “I took more medicine than I should have.
 I took Coricidin cough and cold because I know it can make you feel good.
 A lot of times I can’t sleep at night and I took some.”